taatuut/ebmsolace/README.md

 ---
 Create and source a Python virtual environment, use `~/.venv`.

-Open a Terminal and run:
+Open a terminal and run:

 ```
 mkdir -p ~/.venv